zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Solution**

 The password is only used for USS PKCS12 certificate files.
 The keyring is protected by SAF permissions.
-Note that in some configurations Zowe does not work if the password value is empty in the keyring configuration.
+Note that in some configurations, Zowe does not work if the password value is empty in the keyring configuration.
 We recommended that you assign a value to `password` as shown in the following example:

 **Example:**
 ```